chetnashah/cppwork/Constructors.md

 A copy constructor of class T is a non-template constructor whose first parameter is `T&‍`, `const T&‍`, `volatile T&‍`, or `const volatile T&‍`, and either there are no other parameters, or the rest of the parameters all have default values.

-A copy constructor is a special type of constructor used to create a new object as a copy of an existing object.
+A copy constructor is a special type of constructor used to create a new object as a copy of an existing object. (possibly deep copy recommended).

 The copy constructor is called whenever an object is initialized (by direct-initialization or copy-initialization) from another object of the same type (unless overload resolution selects a better match or the call is elided), which includes